hstreamdb/cloud-docs/docs/manage-streams/create-a-stream.md

 1. If you do not have a account, please register an account first and log in.
 After logging in, you will into the **Streams** page directly.

-2. If you alraedy logged in, click **Streams** on the left sidebar to enter the streams page.
+2. If you already logged in, click **Streams** on the left sidebar to enter the streams page.

 3. Click **New Stream** button to create a stream.

 ## Step2.
-Create a Stream
+Create a stream

 After clicking **New Stream** button, you will see a dialog.
 In this dialog, You will set some necessary properties for your stream and create it: